UKPLab/acl2024-citation-text-generation/README.md

 Don't hesitate to send us an e-mail or report an issue, if something is broken (and it shouldn't be) or if you have further questions.

+## Project Summary

+The main objective of this project is to generate related work section paragraphs based on citing-cited paper abstracts, free-form citation intents, and example citation sentences by leveraging Llama-2 Chat and GPT 3.5 Turbo models.

+The following codes (1) create the related work dataset based on ACL Anthology Corpus, (2) generate the free-form citation intents, and (3) generate the related work paragraphs by using the properties obtained in previous steps.

 ## Project structure

 Project structure can be found below.
 Each script is explained in the following sections.